-The first step towards realizing our vision was to create a collaborative and cooperative venture between the five small independent Member Schools.
-The Member Schools have philosophical and pedagogical frameworks in common that facilitate achievement and success: all five offer language immersion to their students in key world languages.
-All five implement a curriculum framework that is based on inquiry and internationalism and have a focus on sustainability and social justice.
-Finally, all five are high-performing charters with a history of successful fiscal and educational practices.
+These five schools all have shared vision of a full PK3-12 path for their students.
+The first step towards realizing this vision was to create a collaborative and cooperative venture between the five small independent Member Schools.
+The Member Schools have philosophical and pedagogical frameworks in common that facilitate achievement and success: all five offer language immersion to their students in key world languages; all implement a curriculum framework that is based on inquiry and internationalism; and all have a focus on sustainability and social justice.
+Finally, they are all high-performing charters with a history of successful fiscal and educational practices.

-The establishment of the DCI is a unique and innovative response to the needs of these stakeholders that promises to provide a high quality education to urban public school students across Washington DC.
+The establishment of DCI is an innovative and unique response to the needs of the Member Schools that promises to provide a high quality education to urban public school students across Washington DC.
 These DC public school students, the citizens, workers, and leaders of an increasingly complex tomorrow, will be equipped with tools (language, international perspective, global understanding) that hold the promise of helping to make our world a better place.